 Do you experience high levels of anxiety when visiting the dentist?
 You may be a candidate for Sedation Dentistry.
-Dr. Hernon is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”
+Dr. Hernon or Dr. Holden is Board Certified to administer (oral conscious) sedation, commonly referred to as “Sleep Dentistry.”
 Oral sedation is not intended to actually put you “out”, but can make you feel very relaxed, warm and settled through a procedure.

 Advantages to patients include:

 The most commonly prescribed dental related drugs that treat anxiety belong to the “benzodiazepine” family.
 Drugs such as Valium, Halcion, Xanax, or Ativan.
 These drugs decrease anxiety by binding and toning down activity within “fear” receptors in the brain.

 While benzodiazepines act as sedatives AND anti-anxiety drugs, some are highly targeted at areas within the brain which focus on sleep.
 Others act in a more specific way and target fear centers in the brain.
 In most cases, higher doses act as sedatives and induce sleep, while in lower doses, they reduce anxiety without sedation.

 Benzodiazepines are also Central Nervous System (CNS) depressants (i.e. there can be a decline in blood pressure and breathing).
 It is important to note that they shouldn’t be mixed with other CNS depressants such as alcohol.
 Its important that you utilize the dose your dentist or doctor recommends.
 It is possible to overdose, and overdoses could lower your breathing to dangerously low levels, which could result in coma or death.